checkmarx-ts/CxQueryReplicate/README.md

 ## Step 4 : Running the script

 As mentioned above, the command `cxqueryreplicate` invokes the script.
-However it needs additional parameters to run.
-Here are a few examples :
+These commands are universal for both windows and linux.

 ### Run with destination file configured as ini :